clojure-finance/HKU-TDLEG-website/content/md/pages/Oscar-Jay-LEW.md

 Oscar Jay LEW

 ## Description
-A decentralised social media using blockchain and ipfs.
+A decentralized social network using blockchain and the interplanetary file system (IPFS).

 ## Blogs
 - [A Decentralised Social Media](/posts-output/2022-01-06-Blog-Post-Oscar-Jay-LEW/2022-01-06-Blog-Post-Oscar-Jay-LEW)